-William and Mary is happy to accept and review applications from students who have been home-schooled.
-We feel that in order to strive for the most diverse student population here at William and Mary, all students should be given the same opportunities for education.
+William & Mary is happy to accept and review applications from students who have been home-schooled.
+We feel that in order to strive for the most diverse student population here at William & Mary, all students should be given the same opportunities for education.

 A student who has been home-schooled will be subject to the same review as a student applying from a traditional high school.
 There are no special requirements for home-schooled students.
 There are however a few things that we suggest from our home-schooled applicants.